malcolmsfraser/stroke-prediction-container/README.md

  python utilscli.py payload-predict [OR] python utils.py predict
  ```
 #### D. Deploy the model with AWS Lambda yourself
+These instructions are suited for an AWS Cloud9 environment or the AWS CloudShell.
 * create and ecr registry for the docker image `make ecr`
 * deploy containerized application to Lambda `make deploy`